cbusho/Lab6_Robot_Movement/README.md

 Example code is included in example.c

 ## General Notes
-Configures the robot to move easily with the functions provided
+Configures the robot using TimerA and PWM to move easily with the functions provided

 ## Functions